What is Diabetes Canada’s position on employment?

 Employers have the duty to accommodate employees with diabetes unless the employer can show it to cause undue hardship to the organization.

-Read the CDA's full position statement on employment, including background and rationale.
+Read the Diabetes Canada's full position statement on employment, including background and rationale.

 What is workplace discrimination for people living with diabetes?

 Discrimination can come in many forms.
 It is possible that an employer may refuse to hire you after an employment medical, limit your job responsibilities or promotions, or fire you.
 Sometimes an employer might simply not bother to find out what diabetes really involves and take the easy option of employing someone they don’t see as a risk.

 You inquire about applying to be an officer with the city police department and are told they do not hire people with diabetes.

 After experiencing a hypoglycemic reaction at your workplace, you are terminated from your job.